 I will work with you offering a confidential, safe and supportive environment where you feel comfortable and can openly express and explore your feelings.
 I value honesty and respect and the importance of trust in the relationship.

 Offering empathy and warmth I will listen without judgement.
-I aim to help you increase your understanding of yourself helping you to gain a deeper insight into your problems, enabling you to make changes in the way you think and behave.
+I aim to help you increase your understanding of yourself helping you to gain a deeper insight into your problems.

 I am passionate about the work that I do and enjoy seeing the positive differences that counselling can make helping people towards a happier life.
 I believe finding your own answers on a journey of self-discovery can be both empowering and life changing.